-- Routine travel between work and home - Unpaid rest breaks when no work is done - Time spent travelling outside normal working time - Training such as non-job related evening classes or day release courses - On-call periods when no actual work is done - Leave due to sickness, annual leave, maternity leave, accrued leave; - 4.2 Rest Period: Any period that is not working time as defined above. - 4.3 Night Time: A period of at least seven hours which includes the period from midnight to five a.m. - 4.4 Night Worker: Someone who is classed as working for at least three hours daily during night-time hours as a 'normal course'.
+- Routine travel between work and home - Unpaid rest breaks when no work is done - Time spent travelling outside normal working time - Training such as non-job-related evening classes or day release courses - Leave due to sickness, annual leave, maternity leave, accrued leave;

+4.2 Rest Period: Any period that is not working time as defined above.

+4.3 Night Time: A period of at least seven hours which includes the period from midnight to five a.m.

+4.4 Night Worker: Someone who is classed as working for at least three hours daily during night-time hours as a 'normal course'.
 A person works as a normal course if they work such hours on the majority of days on which they work.